 Chunghi Choo is F. Wendell Miller Distinguished Professor of Art and an Elected Fellow of the American Craft Council.
-She teaches courses in Jewelry and Metal Art's Beginning, Intermediate, Advanced, Graduate Workshops and Summer session.
+She taught courses in Jewelry and Metal Art's Beginning, Intermediate, Advanced, Graduate Workshops and Summer session.
 She taught Interdisciplinary Design/Metals and Technologies, and has been giving Special Workshops in Electroforming for artists and students from the US and abroad.

 Professor Choo and her students have been pioneering the use of non-conventional materials and improving on and developing techniques that continue to lead in the creation of diverse and innovative artworks in metals and in other mediums.
 They have been creating work without boundaries of media, producing objects in Mixed Media, far ahead of its time.
 She helps students to develop and refine conceptual and technical skills, and in their personal creative expressions for them to succeed in the field of education, entrepreneurial business practice, and in industry for multi production of Art objects.
 Her current and former students are frequent winners of major national and international competitions, publications, and museum acquisitions.